English

 Prioritize Hygiene

-Frequently wash or sanitize your hands, especially before and after eating, coughing, using the bathroom, or sneezing.
-Additionally, try to refrain from touching your nose, eyes, and mouth, as this is how infections spread into your body.
-Another way to prevent the spread of disease is by avoiding hugging or shaking hands with those you don’t know.
+Wash or disinfect your hands frequently, especially before and after eating, after using the toilet and after coughing or sneezing.
+Another way to prevent the spread of disease is to avoid hugging or shaking hands with people you do not know.

 Safety During Hajj